 - Many patients are up and walking on the same day as the procedure

 Dr. Jason E. Lowenstein of the Advanced Spine Center is a world-renowned leader in the field of scoliosis surgery.
-He is an active member of the Scoliosis Research Society and holds the position of Director of Scoliosis and Spinal Deformity at Morristown Medical Center in Morristown, New Jersey.
+Moreover, he is an active member of the Scoliosis Research Society and holds the position of Director of Scoliosis and Spinal Deformity at Morristown Medical Center in Morristown, New Jersey.
 With nearly 15 years of surgical distinction in scoliosis care, Dr. Lowenstein routinely reverses complex cases of spinal deformity.
 Call Dr. Lowenstein and his team at (973) 538-0900 to receive revolutionary treatments for scoliosis management and correction.